pipedocs/pipedocs.github.io/content/modules/struc.md

 Routine: `SEG`, `ACT`.

-During the segmentation procedure, ANTs can use the `DenoiseImage` program to remove random noise from an anatomical image using a spatially adaptive filter with a Gaussian or a Rician noise model.
+During the segmentation procedure, ANTs can use the `DenoiseImage` program to remove noise from an anatomical image using a spatially adaptive filter with a Gaussian or a Rician noise model.

 ```bash
 # do not denoise